Andrés Flores

 Andrés Alexander Flores Mejía (born 31 August 1990) is a Salvadoran-American professional football manager and former player.
-He is the current assistant coach of Portland Timbers 2 in the MLS Next Pro.
+He is the current coach of Portland Timbers 2 in the MLS Next Pro.

 Club career

 Nicknamed Ruso, Flores was signed by top Argentine side River Plate and played for River Plate's Reserves team in 2006–2008.
 He impressed in Argentina, but was unable to stay due to his age.

 Upon returning to El Salvador he signed with A.D.
 Isidro Metapán in 2009.
 During his time with the club Metapán enjoyed the greatest period in its history capturing four domestic titles, the last one in December 2011.

 On 29 January 2012, Flores signed to first division Danish club Viborg FF.
 Due to injury he only played one league game, but played several games in the Danish Cup, where he scored two goals.
 He did not renew his contract with Viborg and went back to El Salvador to play with Metapán.